Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable Autoregressive Noise: Discussion of Related Literature and Comparison with Main Results of the Paper

 Coding theorems, are stated in \cite[Theorem~1]{cover-pombra1989}, based on $\frac{1}{n} C_n(\kappa)$ for sufficiently large ``$n$''.\\ The $n-$finite transmission without feedback information (FTwFI) capacity is characterized by the input process (\ref{cp_6}), with $\Gamma_{t,j}=0, \forall (t,j)$, i.e., $X_t=\overline{Z}_t, t=1, \ldots n,$ or ${\Gamma}^n=0$, which imply $K_{X^n}=K_{\overline{Z}^n}$, as follows \cite[eqn(14)]{cover-pombra1989}.

 In \cite[Theorem~2, Eqn(15), Eqn(16)]{cover-pombra1989}, it is proved that $C_n(\kappa)$ and $C_n^{nfb}(\kappa)$, satisfy

-To this date no closed formulae is available in the literature for the the Cover and Pombra characterization of $n-$FTFI capacity, $C_n(\kappa)$, and for the $n-$FTwFI capacity $C_n^{nfb}(\kappa)$ for unstable noise.
-Bounds (\ref{bounds}) are analyzed extensively in the literature \cite{dembo1989,ihara-yanaki1989,yanaki1992,yanaki1994,chen-yanaki1999,ozarow1990,ozarow1990a} (and references therein), under the assumption of stationarity or asymptotic stationarity.
+To this date no closed formulas are available in the literature for $C_n(\kappa)$ and $C_n^{nfb}(\kappa)$ for unstable or unstable noise.
+Bounds (\ref{bounds}) are analyzed extensively in the literature \cite{dembo1989,ihara-yanaki1989,yanaki1992,yanaki1994,chen-yanaki1999,ozarow1990,ozarow1990a} (and references therein), under stationarity or asymptotic stationarity.